mehty8/anti-social-app/README.md

     Settings -> Security -> Application from unknown sources -> Allow Google Drive, or something like that, It differs from phone to phone.
 - Open this link on your phone: https://drive.google.com/file/d/167xb3ZZlQSEAKsg8V_5cv5FnAcudQ193/view?usp=drive_link
-- The system's package installer will pop up, click on that.
+- The system's package installer will pop up, tap on that.
 - It may look like nothing is happening but in the backgorund the package installer is preparing the app for installation, sometimes it takes even 30 seconds to finish.
 - The Installation will pop up, install the app.
 - Since the app is from unknown sources, not via an app store, play protect may show up to check the app.
-Just click on details, and choose to ignore it.
+Just tap on details, and choose to ignore it.
 - Open the app and play along :).

 ## Tutorial